 Wood is undeniably beautiful for cladding, decking or fencing, but it’s a natural material that can decay.
 When used outdoors, particularly in the UK, it’s asked to stand up to a punishing range of elements.

-Now, the practice of modifying timber to improve its durability has been around as long as humans have been using wood.
+The practice of modifying timber to improve its durability has been around as long as humans have been using wood.
 Some of the most primitive types of wood treatment were taken from plant oils, which were shown to slow the effect of fungi.

 Fast forward many thousands of years and two of today’s most popular modern methods for modifying wood are heat treatment (commonly known as thermal modification) and pressure treatment (also known as ‘tanalised’ or chemically-treated timber).